UoB-COMSM0110/2024-group-5/docs/heuristicEvaluation.md

 Ciritcism:
 - No error messages, e.g. when pressing a key during the loading screen, when clicking on LAN battle, when you die from crashing into the top of the screen.
 - No cursor to represent "loading" state, e.g. at the end of the game it takes a long time for the game to respond to a click on "Continue" button.

+Recommendations:
+- Implement suitable error messages
+- Track down and fix bugs that cause errors to appear
 <br>

 ##### (10) Help and documentation: